davidpanderson/xw/README.md

 # XW: a filler for generalized crossword grids

-XW is a C++ library that, given a word list and a crossword puzzle grid, finds all the ways the grid can be filled with words from the list.
+Given a word list and a crossword puzzle grid,
+XW finds all the ways the grid can be filled with words from the list.

 ## Generalized grids

 In XW terminology, 'grid' is a set of 'slots', each of which holds a word of a fixed length.
-A 'cell' (letter space) in one slot can be 'linked' to a cell in another slot, in which case the 2 cells must contain the same letter.
+A 'cell' (letter space) in one slot can be 'linked' to a cell in another slot, in which case the two cells must contain the same letter.

 This structure can represent
 * conventional 2D grids (black-square, barrier style, etc.)
+* 'Split Decisions' puzzles,
-* the puzzles (I forget the name) occasionally featured in the NYT Sunday Magazine where pairs of slots share leading and trailing letters.
+occasionally featured in the NYT Sunday Magazine, where pairs of slots share leading and trailing letters.
 * grids on tori or Klein bottles
 * a variety of other planar and non-planar forms.